Temporary Work Locations & Commuting Expenses Tax Deductions

 What if I have more than one work location?

-If the employee works between two or more work locations, even if for different employer’s, the commuting expenses between the two work locations can be deducted.
-In the event that the commuter does not go directly from one location to the other, only the amount of the commuting expense can be deducted.
+If the employee works between two or more work locations the commuting expenses between the two work locations are deductible.
+Also true for someone employed by two different employers.
+In the event that the commuter does not go directly from one location to the other, only the amount of the commuting expense

 No Ordinary Place of Work

-If the duties of the taxpayer’s job require them to travel to different places of work, with no ordinary place of work, in and about the metropolitan area where they live, then the commuting expenses cannot be deducted.
-However, if the commuting requires the taxpayer to travel outside of their metropolitan area, then these commuting expenses can be deducted.
-For more information about what qualifies as “Away From Home”, please review the Falcon Expenses resources post, IRS Business Travel Definition for “Away From Home”.
+Commuting expenses aren’t deductible if the job requires you to travel to different workplaces around the city where you live.
+However, if the commuting requires the taxpayer to travel outside of their metropolitan area, then these commuting expenses are deductible.
+For information about what qualifies as “Away From Home”, review the post, IRS Business Travel Definition for “Away From Home”.

 Temporary Work Location vs Travel